nene/sql-parser-cst/README.md

   By default a query like `SELECT * FROM tbl WHERE id = ?` will result in parse error.
   To fix it, use `paramTypes: ["?"]` config option.
 - **filename**: `string` Name of the SQL file.
 This is only used for error-reporting.
+- **acceptUnsupportedGrammar**: `boolean` When enabled, code that would otherwise fail to parse, gets parsed as `unsupported_grammar_stmt` node.
+That will consume all text until the next semicolon.
+  After the semicolon, parsing will resume as normal.
+This option is primarily intended as a workaround for using the parser with an SQL dialect that's not yet 100% supported.

 When parsing fails with syntax error, it throws `FormattedSyntaxError` which contains a message like: